Ether-CLI/Ether/README.md

 **Note:**

 The install command has a rather interesting method of getting the proper package.
 Because you can have packages with the same name by different authors, Ether will run a search based on the argument you pass in and get the most stared result.
-If the name contains a slash (`/`), then the URL will created directly without a search like this:
+If the name contains a slash (`/`), then the URL will be created directly without a search like this:

     https://github.com/<NAME>.git